Cozy Peach Kitchen

 • Orzo: This is a small pasta shape that looks a lot like a giant piece of rice.
 It cooks relatively quickly.

 • Tahini can be found in the sauce or International aisle at most grocery stores.
-Soom has my favorite tahini (I buy the original tahini) and it can be found online.

 • Lemon: One small/medium lemon typically yields 2 to 3 tablespoons of lemon juice and 1 teaspoon of lemon zest.
 I recommend fresh lemon over bottles of lemon juice, especially because lemon zest adds a dense concentration of lemon flavor to this recipe.

 • Shallots and garlic create a flavorful base.
 Saute in a bit of unsalted butter for extra richness.
 If shallots aren't available, you can use ½ cup of diced sweet onion instead.
-If you only have salted butter, just adjusted the kosher salt to taste.
+If you only have salted butter, just adjust the kosher salt to taste.

 • Vegetable bouillon: I swear by Better than Bouillon.
 It's more flavorful and more cost-effective than most boxed vegetable broths, and it's easy to use.
 Only have vegetable broth?
 Use an equal amount in place of the water and omit the bouillon.